 How to Make Cannabis-Infused EVOO

-- Decarboxylation method such as the Ardent FX or Nova (if you want to get the absolute most out of your THC or CBD and save money on each trip to the dispensary).
-You can also use an oven, crockpot, toaster oven, etc. if you don’t mind leaving behind some precious cannabinoids.
+- Decarboxylation method such as the Ardent FX, Mini or Nova (you’ll get the absolute most out of your THC or CBD and save money on each trip to the dispensary).

 - Ardent Infusion Press, Frainer, cheesecloth, or other strainer.